SulfurousMass1/StrongMind-Story-Project/README.md

       <li>Rails: https://hotframeworks.com/railsinstaller-org/</li>
       <p>(Even though this is not the most recent version of Rails, this will install all the other necessary dependencies we need such as SQLite3.
 No need to worry about uninstalling the old version either.)</p>
       <li>Ruby (now installing the most recent version of Ruby): https://rubyinstaller.org/</li>
-      <li>Open the Git Bash terminal.
+      <li>Open the Git Bash terminal and run it as Administrator.
 Run the command 'ruby -v' to verify you are using the most recent version of Ruby, and if you are, run the command 'gem install rails' to get the latest version of rails.</li>
     </ol>
-  <li>Clone the repository in Git Bash (run as Administrator)</li>
+  <li>Clone the repository in Git Bash</li>
     <ol type="a">
       <li>git clone https://github.com/SulfurousMass1/StrongMind-Story-Project.git</li>
       <li>cd StrongMind-Story-Project</li>